rd2/tbd/pages/basics.md

 - heating/cooling setpoints
 - HVAC air loops

 This is a _lot_ to ask of most technically proficient architects, as most items are pretty specific HVAC items.
-There are OpenStudio user scripts that will auto-generate thermal zones from spaces (one-to-one), but it's unlikely to match what the HVAC designer has in mind (so not always a good idea).
+There are OpenStudio user scripts that will auto-generate thermal zones from spaces (one-to-one), but it's unlikely to match what the HVAC designer has in mind (and so not always a good idea).
 With _unconditioned_ spaces, better off asking the HVAC engineer/modeller to complete the setup.

 ### TBD menu options